PlayForm/Build/README.md

 # 🌀 [TypeScriptESBuild]

-Builds all your TypeScript files into JavaScript.
+Build all your TypeScript files into JavaScript.

 ## Installation